Background Information and Methodology

 Currently, NRS migration data derived from the NHSCR is considered to be the most reliable data available at NHS Board level, so estimates from the CHI are controlled to ensure that they are consistent with the NHSCR data for moves across a NHS Board boundary by origin, destination, age and sex.

 For mid-2015 onwards an improved method for estimating internal migration within the UK has been introduced.
-We are now using a direct extract of anonymised records from the NHS Central Register (NHSCR) to calculate the migration at a health board level.
+We are now using a direct extract of anonymised records from the NHSCR to calculate the migration at health board level.
 More information can be found in the Methodology Guide for the mid-year population estimates for Scotland available on this website.

 3. International migration

 An international migrant is defined by the United Nations as someone who changes country of residence for 12 months or more.
-There is no single, all inclusive system in place to measure all movements of people into and out of the UK or to determine if they meet the definition of a long-term migrant.
+There is no single system in place to measure all movements of people into and out of the UK or to determine if they meet the definition of a long-term migrant.
 Therefore, it is necessary to use a combination of data from different sources that have different characteristics and attributes in order to produce estimates of international migration.
-While offering the best data currently available, none of the data sources used are specifically designed to capture information solely on international migration.
+While offering a useful source of data, none of the data sources used are specifically designed to capture information solely on international migration.

-National Records of Scotland currently use the Long-Term International Migration (LTIM) estimates produced by the Office for National Statistics (ONS) for the national estimates of international migration to and from Scotland.
-These are the best estimates of the moves to and from the UK that meet the definition of long term migration.
+Prior to mid-2020, NRS used the Long-Term International Migration (LTIM) estimates produced by the Office for National Statistics (ONS) for the national estimates of international migration to and from Scotland.

 Three sources of data are used by ONS to compile the LTIM estimates: